Longcase Clock Repair and Restoration Services in London

 For more general clock repair information click here.

-We are even able to replace hands, delicately shaped and polished before heat-treating to a rich blue colour, these can be made to replace damaged hands or designed from research when poor replacements have been fitted in the past.
+When more extreme repair and restoration work is required, we’re able to manufacture components like gathering pallets, count wheels or racks in-house.
+We are even able to replace hands, delicately shaped and polished before heat-treating to a rich blue colour.
+These can be made to replace damaged hands or designed from research when poor replacements have been fitted in the past.

-We are experienced working with clocks from all ages and any complexity, from a 20th-century timepiece to a complicated grande sonnerie; get in touch with us as repair is almost always possible.
+We are experienced working with clocks from all ages and any complexity, from a 20th-century timepiece to a complicated musical calendar clock; get in touch with us as repair is almost always possible.

 If you have a bracket clock and have ever been told that it isn’t worth repairing or that parts aren’t available, look no further.
 Don’t just look for ‘grandfather clock repair near me’, look for repair from a skilled business that cares.
 You can read more about our repair services here.